 Medicaid with a Spend-Down

 Medicaid is a state and federally funded Public Health Insurance Program, that provides health insurance for individuals who meet income guidelines.
-Expanded income guidelines are available to individuals over the age of 65, and those under 65 who are certified disabled.
+Expanded income guidelines are available to individuals 65 and older who are certified disabled.

 Individuals who are over the age of 65, or certified disabled may be "over-income" for traditional Medicaid, and pay a "spend-down" in order to qualify for Medicaid on an ongoing basis.
 This coverage can be retroactive for up to 3 months prior to the date of the application.